component-driven/component-driven-development/src/exercises/exercise02/Readme.md

 ### 2.2.
 Introducing design tokens

 Design tokens are the single source of truth for project’s colors, whitespace, font sizes and other design decisions.
-We’re already created tokens for our project.
+We’ve already created tokens for our project.
 Check them out in [the style guide](https://sapegin.github.io/component-driven-development/styleguide/#foundation).
-Tokens defined as JavaScript objects in the [theme.js file](https://github.com/sapegin/component-driven-development/blob/master/src/theme.js).
+Tokens are defined as JavaScript objects in the [theme.js file](https://github.com/sapegin/component-driven-development/blob/master/src/theme.js).

 Design tokens are accessible in styled-components, thanks to [ThemeProvider](https://github.com/sapegin/component-driven-development/blob/master/src/Provider.js), and you can use them like this: